devopsengineerDan/Daniel_project/README.md

 > PD-ARRAY => Price level in which price react to Bullish or Bearish

-> OPEN INTERSEST => Total number of Future Contracts HELD/OPEN by market participants at the end of a day
+> OPEN INTEREST => Total number of Future Contracts HELD/OPEN by market participants at the end of a day

 > SLIPPAGE => During FUNDAMENTALS Affects Take Profit and Stop Loss